 Christmas Sweet Treats to Make With Kids

 This month we’re joining a special series at So You Call Yourself a Homeschooler called, “A Goodie a Day Until Christmas.”
-Instead of sharing a specific recipe for this series, we wanted to share with you a concept that can […]
+Instead of sharing a specific recipe for this series, we wanted to share with you a concept that can be adapted in many ways for Christmas sweet treats that […]

 Harried Homeschool Mom?
 When to Get Help

 I am a strong believer in the idea that life happens in seasons.
 And I freely admit that this past season has been a hectic, stressful, and busy one for me.
-I needed serious help, and I couldn’t seem to […]
+I needed serious help, and I couldn’t seem to get it from my own family.
+Not because they refused […]

 Tuesday’s Tip: Create a Unit Study on the Fly